Interoperable-data/automate-va/docs/ERADIS/DECLARATIONS.md

 For EC Certificates, [see this document](CERTIFICATES.md).

-`era:ECDeclaration a vpa:DocumentedEvidence ;` are, like certificates, instantiated from ERADIS data, and complemented by verifiable credentials (under design).
+`era:ECDeclaration rdfs:subClassOf vpa:DocumentedEvidence ;` are, like certificates, instantiated from ERADIS data, and complemented by verifiable credentials (under design).

 ### Issuer